AomJuneau/AomJuneau.github.io/index.md

   filter(grepl("TOMB", siteID, ignore.case = TRUE))</code>

 I then made individual plots using R package "ggplot".
-I replced the [SITE] with each site name and [Mean/Variance] with either one depending on which plot I was aiming to make.
+I replaced the [SITE] with each site name and [Mean/Variance] with either one depending on which plot I was aiming to make.
 <code>ggplot([SITE]_data, aes(x=dateTime, y=tsdWaterTemp[Mean/Variance])) +
   geom_point(size=.2, color="forestgreen") +
   theme_classic() +